sndnyang/Tools/run_code/readme.md

 ## What you need to edit

-para.ini, the parameters and their options
+1. para.ini, the parameters and their options
+2. from Line 70, change the values.